DiegoGasques/myreads/README.md

 ## Running the App

-You can run a hosted version of the app at [myreads-DiegoGasques.surge.sh/](https://myreads-DiegoGasques.surge.sh/)

 If you do not have Node installed, go to: [Node.js](https://nodejs.org/en/)

 Clone the repository and install dependencies.